 4. Giving Respondents Too Many Choices

 There is such a thing as too many options!
 When survey respondents are presented with dozens of options in gift card incentives, they can become overwhelmed.
 If the choices are not meaningful, they may even come across as flippant.
+For example, it may be perceived as inconsiderate to offer a movie theater gift card during this period of social distancing.
 This means you will miss the opportunity to make the respondent feel genuinely appreciated and that may minimize the likelihood that they’ll want to complete another survey for you in the future.

 The key to a successful survey is understanding how to offer gift card incentives that are appealing to your audience, offering some flexibility in terms of what specific cards they can choose, and providing incentives that match the time investment required.

 Want to learn more about how to improve your surveys?
 Download our free Survey Optimization Checklist today!